Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

 where the functions $A(k^2)$ and $B(k^2)$ are formal power series with the coefficients (\ref{structure101}):

-Thus, the question of the summation of the Chapman-Enskog series (\ref{series101}) amounts to finding the two functions, $A(k^2 )$ and $B(k^2 )$ (\ref{AB101}).
-Knowing $A$ and $B$, we derive a dispersion relation for the hydrodynamic modes:
+Thus, the question of the summation of the Chapman--Enskog series (\ref{series101}) amounts to finding the two functions, $A(k^2 )$ and $B(k^2 )$ (\ref{AB101}).
+Knowing them, the dispersion relation for the hydrodynamic modes can be derived:

-Now we will concentrate on the problem of a computation of the functions $A$ and $B$ (\ref{AB101}) in a closed form.
-For this purpose, we will first express the Chapman-Enskog procedure (\ref{procedure101}) and (\ref{operators101}) in terms of the coefficients $a_n $ and $b_n $ (\ref{structure101}).
-At the same time, our derivation will constitute a proof of the structure (\ref{structure101}).
+We shall concentrate now on the problem of deriving $A(k^2 )$ and $B(k^2 )$ (\ref{AB101}) in closed form.
+For this purpose, we shall first express the Chapman--Enskog procedure (\ref{procedure101}) and (\ref{operators101}) in terms of the coefficients $a_n $ and $b_n $ (\ref{structure101}).
+At the same time, our derivation will constitute proof for the structure (\ref{structure101}).